John Cho: Acting

 Cho appeared in the July 2004 issue of KoreAm Journal and, in September 2006, was cast in NBC's new comedy The Singles Table, but the series never aired due to changes in scheduling and production.
 In 2006 and again in 2009, Cho was selected as one of the sexiest men alive in People magazine.

 In 2018, Cho was interviewed at the John F. Kennedy Center for the Performing Arts.

 In 2007, Cho was added to the cast of Ugly Betty as a recurring character.
 Cho plays Kenny, a best friend of accountant Henry Grubstick.
 Cho played helmsman Hikaru Sulu in J. J. Abrams's feature film Star Trek.
 Manohla Dargis of The New York Times praised him for making his role "ultimately and rather wonderfully [his] own".

 Cho appeared in Nas' "Be a Nigger Too" music video along with various celebrities and had a guest appearance on the sitcom How I Met Your Mother, in the episode "I'm Not That Guy" where he played a partner in an evil law firm.
 Of the latter, Staci Krause of IGN, wrote that Cho was "the scene stealer in this episode" and that she would "definitely like to see more of him" in the series.

 From 2009 to 2010, Cho starred in the television series FlashForward as FBI Special Agent Demetri Noh.
 His character was originally slated to be killed off during what turned out to be the show's only season, but after his turn as Sulu in Star Trek boosted his popularity, the producers revised the show's storyline so that he survived, in an attempt to boost declining ratings.

-In 2012, he was part of the cast ensemble of Go On as Steven.
+In 2012, he was part of the ensemble cast of Go On as Steven.